Smoothieware/SmoothieV2-LPC/Firmware/README.md

 To flash use the load command in gdb, it is recommended you do a ```mon reset``` before and after the load.

 Once flashed you use the c command to run.

+Once an image has been flashed, new images can be downloaded and flashed using dfu-util or by copying the firmware file to sdcard called flashme.bin and using the flash command.
+There is a YModem reciever and the script in the tools folder called upload-ym.py can be used to write a firmware bin file to the sdcard.
+This python script uses the linux command sx to do the actual ymodem.
+You could also use the ymodem built into most screen programs.

+As a last resort if you do not have a jlink you can use the built in ROM UART3 bootloader and load the flashloader.bin file using the  tools/boot-uart.py program.
+This will flash the flashme.bin file on the sdcard.
+To use this you must set the boot pins to  P2.9=1 P2.8=0 P1.2=0 P1.1=0, and use P2.3 and P2.4 for the UART.

+It is possible to also use the ROM based USB loader as well, but that has not yet been tested.
+But in theory you could prepend  the required header using
+-prefix -L -a flashloader.bin, then put the system into USB boot mode P2.9=0 P2.8=1 P1.2=0 P1.1=1, then reset then use dfu-util to load the modified flashloader.bin.
+Thios again would flash the flashme.bin file on sdcard.
+There are some files available on NXP website called lpcscrypt that can also flash over the USB direct into SPIFI.

 Flashing V2 Smoothie using J-Link (Windows)
 ===========================================